woocommerce/woocommerce-product-dependencies/readme.txt

 2. If the ownership and/or purchase criteria are not met, products with dependencies cannot be added to the cart and a notification will be displayed, such as this one.

 == Changelog ==

+= 1.1.0 =
+* Refactored and cleaned up plugin.
+* Fix - Added support for WooCommerce 2.7.

 = 1.0.7 =
 * Fix - Stray "or" in dependent products list when only one dependency is present.